-Here's How Two Schools Have Made Free College Work — For Decades
+Here's How 2 Schools Have Made Free College Work — For Decades

 "When you begin with the concept that you're not going to charge out-of-pocket tuition, everything you do has to be built around that concept," says Stepp.

-The college has a decent endowment, worth around $44 Million.
+The college has a decent endowment, worth around $44 million.
 Alice Lloyd also relies heavily on fundraising.

 Professors teach a heavier class load than at similar colleges.
 Also, Alice Lloyd doesn't give tenure, which might spark a revolt at other schools.